-Visual Studio .NET offers a wide variety of project templates to give you the items you need to create your application.
-This variety means that the commands and capabilities available in Solution Explorer, which is similar to Project Explorer, varies depending on the project template you select and how that project manages items.
+Visual Studio offers a wide variety of project templates to give you the items you need to create your application.
+This variety means that the commands and capabilities available in Solution Explorer varies depending on the project template you select and how that project manages items.
 Although you can control where you want files saved and stored, the project template determines whether or not the location is significant in building and managing the files.

 The items in Solution Explorer often represent a particular file and that file can be associated with a project in one of two ways.
 Either the item represents a link to the file or represents the file itself.
 Links are similar to but not the same as a shortcut in Windows Explorer.

 While working within a single project, you might not notice the behavioral differences between items that represent links and items that represent the file itself.
 However, while performing tasks between projects, the Solution Items folder, and the Miscellaneous Files folder, you might encounter unexpected results.

 You are most likely to notice the differences when working simultaneously with Visual C++ and Web projects.
 To better understand the differences, consider the scenarios that illustrate how files are associated with a project.